galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 >This network shows a number of deep branches that are quite well resolved, in the sense that they have very long, thin parallelograms, but there is a jumble of very small parallelograms in the centre of the network, indicating that there is not a lot of information in the data to determine the early branching order of the _Anolis_ phylogeny.
 >
 > 4. Note that the initial distance measure is using "Uncorrected P" distance, which is simply the proportion of sites that differ between each pair of sequences.
 It is  possible to use more sophisticated models for maximum likelihood, such as Jukes-Cantor and HKY85.
 >   Click on the **Distances menu** and select "HKY85".
-A dialog will appear with some options, but you can just click "Apply" and get a network like this:
+A dialog box will appear with some options.
+Click "Apply" and get a network like this:
 > ![HKY85 Network](./images/ST4-HKY85.png){: align="center"}
->   The above shows you that the basic structure of the network does not change very much using different distance measures, which is a good thing because it means reasonable assumptions you make about your data are not drastically changing the results.
+>   The above shows you that the basic structure of the network does not change very much using different distance measures.
+This is a good thing because it means reasonable assumptions you make about your data are not drastically changing the results.
 > 5. Finally, perform a bootstrap analysis on this network.
 Click on the **Analysis menu** and select Bootstrap.
 Leave the default number of replicates as 1000 and click "run".
 >After a few seconds (less than a minute) you should see something like this:
 > ![HKY85 Network with Bootstrap](./images/ST4-HKY85-BS.png){: align="center"}